Self-talk

 Truthfully, it takes a lot of awareness and effort to “capture every thought.”
 But man, oh man, is it worth the work.

-First, you have to be aware of what you are doing—the damage you are doing because you are doing some serious damage that you don’t deserve.
+First, you have to be aware of what you are doing—the damage you are doing, because you are doing some serious damage that you don’t deserve.

-Please pay attention to what you think of yourself and to what your subconscious has been programmed to say about you.
-We ultimately come to believe this when we hear it over and over.
+Pay attention to what you think of yourself and to what your subconscious has been programmed to say about you.

 New habits require commitment, attention, and daily effort.